clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 > We are actually quite a lot more likely to get a good roll early than what just the pure dice math would indicate thanks to censoring (50k rolls => likely `95` rather than estimated `90` without censoring).

 However, what's up with the paladins and rangers?
-Time for another math detour.
+Time for a more painful math detour.

 ### Class/Race Variance